lyranmahir4/simple-text-highlighter/README.md

 # simple-text-highlighter
-This extension allows you to highlight selected text on any webpage in any color.
+This simple extension allows you to highlight selected text on any webpage in any color.